Alaska–Yukon–Pacific Exposition: Human exhibits

 A month-old orphaned boy named Ernest was raffled away as a prize.
 Although a winning ticket was drawn, nobody claimed the prize.
 The ultimate destiny of the child was still being investigated in 2009.

 A baby in an incubator, displayed as part of the Pay Streak.

 Other human exhibits included displays presenting Igorot people from the Philippines as dog-eating, primitive people; the "Alaskan Siberians — Eskimos"; and a Chinese village depicting opium dens and recounting the recent Boxer Rebellion.
 The Igorot exhibit spawned a letter of protest to the Seattle Post-Intelligencer signed by over 100 Filipino merchant marines, although some local resident Filipinos responded to the letter by defending the exhibit.

 Premature babies were also displayed in French physician Alexandre Lion's incubators, decades before such systems were commonplace in hospitals.
 This display was not unique to the Alaska–Yukon–Pacific Exposition; babies had been displayed in incubators since the 1896 Berlin Exposition (and Seattle itself had seen at least two such exhibits before the A-Y-P Exposition).
 Given the robustness of the infants seen in photographs, there is some question as to whether these infants actually required extra care or if they were simply used for profit.
 Particular to this exhibit was a Baby Incubator Cafe which is seen in some photos, although historians are unsure if this was an actual cafe or rather a place to view babies feeding.
 At the time there was little in the way of protest from either fair-goers or physicians.
 In fact there was already a seasonal incubator exhibit at Luna Park in West Seattle, the Infant Electrobator concession.
 The babies were mentioned by name in the newspaper during their stay at the exposition and their medical state followed throughout.
 A specific point of interest was the range in ethnicity of the infants.
 No deaths were experienced amongst the babies at the exhibit.

 Anniversary

 The year 2009 was the centennial of the Alaska–Yukon–Pacific Exposition.
 The City and University held various activities to celebrate this anniversary.

 A documentary was produced by John Forsen called "AYP-Seattle's Forgotten World's Fair" for PBS.

-On July 4, 2009, a group of 12 cyclists set off from Santa Rosa, California, on a 1,000 mile bike ride to Seattle, Washington, to support the disease Histiocytosis.
-The ride, titled Wheels North, was a centennial of the 1909 adventure of Vic McDaniel and Ray Francisco who traveled on bicycles to the Exposition.
-The ride ended at the Drumheller Fountain on the campus of the University of Washington on July 16, 2009.